seaosinc/storybook-mcp/README.md

 - **getComponentList**: Get a list of all components from a configured Storybook
 - **getComponentsProps**: Get detailed props information for multiple components using headless browser automation
+- **Custom Tools**: Create custom tools that can extract any information from your Storybook pages using JavaScript

 ## Installation and Configuration